OrbitalBliss/HOME_DEPOT_7D2D_MOD/README.md

 ------------------------------------------------------------------------------------
 A few items already in the game had either screwy economic values, or repair settings.
 I think most of these were simply overlooked.
 We fixed those.

-Here’s a list: cntWaterCoolerFull, cntBookcaseFull, decoPicnicTable
+Here’s a list: cntWaterCoolerFull, cntBookcaseFull, cntBookcaseEmpty, decoPicnicTable, cntMunitionsBox

 ADD NEW ITEMS & INCLUDED RECIPES
 ---------------------------------------------------